Crate eccodes

 §Unofficial high-level safe Rust bindings to ecCodes library

-Currently only reading of GRIB files is supported.
+Currently only operations on GRIB files are supported.

 Because of the ecCodes library API characteristics theses bindings are rather thick wrapper to make this crate safe and convenient to use.